Leopoldthecoder/Perspective/docs/md/intro.md

 More than that, parallax tilt and parallax translate are also supported.

 ## Features
-- Parallax scroll, parallax tile and parallax translate effects
+- Parallax scroll, parallax tilt and parallax translate effects
 - For parallax scroll, any CSS properties with number values are supported
 - Written with vanilla JavaScript